Columbia Pacific University: Closure and appeals: 1995–2000

 In the state's 1997 lawsuit to compel CPU to close, California Deputy Attorney General Asher Rubin called the correspondence school "a diploma mill which has been preying on California consumers for too many years" and "a consumer fraud, a complete scam".
 The suit also referred to Columbia Pacific University as a "phony operation" offering "totally worthless [degrees]...to enrich its unprincipled promoters".

 On December 2, 1999, the Marin County Superior Court ordered the school be shut down, also levying $10,000 in fines against CPU for its "deceptive and unfair practices" in operating without authorization and failing to disclose its status to prospective students during the appeals process.
 Judge Lynn Duryee noted in her decision that "The decision is not whether or not the students are dissatisfied...
 I mean that is not the test.
 It's like saying, you know, that prostitution should not be illegal because the customers are satisfied.
 It's not the test."

 This appeal was lost in 2000 and CPU was ordered to close.
 The Supreme Court of California upheld the denial of CPU's approval to operate.

 CPU alumni acquired all rights to the CPU name and registered a "Columbia Pacific University", a non-profit organization in Delaware.
 Until 2007, the CPU Press continued its publication program.

-Columbia Commonwealth University and CPU founder Les Carr

-Soon after CPU's closure in California, founder Les Carr relocated to Missoula, Montana, and formed Columbia Commonwealth University (CCWU).
-Columbia Commonwealth University obtained approval from the Republic of Malawi to operate as an accredited educational institution in the African nation.
-In 2001 CCWU moved to Jackson, Wyoming, and was based in Rock Springs, Wyoming until 2007; CCWU was still operating in Malawi as of 2016.
-CPU founder Les Carr still serves as chairman of the board of trustees of CCWU.